Arca Noë: Ideas discussed

 By the middle of the seventeenth century, the abundance and diversity of life discovered in the New World was calling into question the previously unchallenged belief that all life on earth originated from a single point of dispersal - Mount Ararat, after the Flood.
 One of the uncertainties which Kircher addressed in Arca Noë was how animals had managed to colonise lands so distant across the seas.
 Another, to which he devoted particular attention, was how so many creatures could have fitted into the Ark at all.

 Kircher had first discussed the question of the size of the Ark in 1640 during a mathematical convention to celebrate the centenary of the Jesuit order.
 Here he delivered a technical paper on Noah's Ark, discussing the exact length of a Biblical cubit.

 In Arca Noë, taking the dimensions given in the Bible, Kircher explained how it was possible that all the animals in the contemporary world could originate from a vessel of such limited size.
-The Book of Genesis does not identify the animals taken into the Ark, describing them only as both “clean” and “unclean”.
+The Book of Genesis does not identify the animals taken into the Ark, describing them only as both "clean" and "unclean".
 Kircher therefore speculated about which animals were aboard, how they were accommodated, and used this as a basis for working out how it could have been designed and constructed.
 He also described details such as the exact year of the Flood (2396 BC), the time between the fall of the first raindrop and Noah setting foot on dry land (365 days), where the Ark landed, and how the creatures spread over the earth after the Flood abated.

 Kircher explained that while Noah had built the Ark, the design came directly from God himself, ensuring that its form was thus a concrete manifestation of divine intelligence.
-Its dimensions served to rule out another matter which the work discussed: the Book of Genesis records that there were giants on the earth in ancient times, and some held that Noah himself was one of them.
+Its dimensions served to rule out another matter which the work discussed: the Book of Genesis records that there were giants on planet Earth in ancient history, and some held that Noah himself was one of them.
 Kircher demonstrated that the size of the Ark made this impossible - there would not have been room for a family of giants on board alongside all the animals.
-This affirmation of Noah's humanity allowed Kircher to show that the Ark represented not only the human body, vehicle of the living soul, but also symbolised the Church itself, just as Noah prefigured Christ as mediator between God and sinful mankind.
+This affirmation of Noah's humanity allowed Kircher to show that the Ark represented not only the human body, vehicle of the living soul, but also symbolised the Christian Church itself, just as Noah prefigured Jesus as a mediator between God and sinful mankind.